openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/deployment_migration.md

 ## Clearer Library Structure for Deployment

 OpenVINO 2022.1 introduced a reorganization of the libraries, to make deployment easier.
 In the previous versions, it was required to use several libraries to perform deployment steps.
 Now you can just use `openvino` or `openvino_c` based on your developing language,  with the necessary plugins to complete your task.
-For example, `openvino_intel_cpu_plugin` and `openvino_ir_frontend` plugins will enable to load OpenVINO IRs and perform inference on the CPU device (for more details, see the [Local distribution with OpenVINO](../deployment/local-distribution.md)).
+For example, `openvino_intel_cpu_plugin` and `openvino_ir_frontend` plugins will enable loading OpenVINO IRs and performing inference on the CPU device (for more details, see the [Local distribution with OpenVINO](../deployment/local-distribution.md)).

 Below are detailed comparisons on the library structure between OpenVINO 2022.1 and the previous versions: